mesieras/market-api/src/Appsco/Market/ApiBundle/Resources/doc/getting-started.md

 [Appsco Accounts](https://accounts.dev.appsco.com/).
 When you register your application you will get a unique Client ID and Client Secret.

-To make Market orders you will also need a X509 certificate registered in Appsco Accounts and paired private key.
+To make Market orders you will also need a private key and paired X509 certificate registered on your Accounts app.
 Once you have registered your application generate a new key, download the provided private key and save it to your project directory.